sidart/bizdom/_posts/2021-07-12-the-narrative-of-zomatos-ipo.md

 Today, a huge amount of plastic waste is generated each month as a byproduct of online food deliveries in India.
 The lion’s share comes from Swiggy and Zomato.

 Over the last 3 years, Zomato has lost >Rs4000 crores.
-I feel zomato still has decent competition and with no cash cow.
-This IPO can give money to burn for the next couple of years.
+But the excitement of having a rising star in your portfolio can make you ignore this.

 It is said that the public market values companies on numbers rather than narratives.
-This will be a testing time for this saying, esp in this bull market, since despite of whatever I have put together, this will be a watershed moment!
+This will be a testing time for this saying, esp in this bull market, since despite of whatever I have put together, **this will be a watershed moment!**